Tagged: conservation

 scientist 27: the conservation scientist – Andrew Balmford has Wild Hope (2012)

-Speaking to The Science show’s Chris Creese, the author of “Wild Hope” explains what ecosystems do for us, and how we can help ourselves by helping the environment.
-Cambridge conservation scientist, Andrew Balmford, explains why there’s hope...
+visitors this year: 154 Speaking to The Science show’s Chris Creese, the author of “Wild Hope” explains what ecosystems do for us, and how we can help ourselves by helping the environment.
+Cambridge conservation scientist, Andrew Balmford,...

 Podcast: Play in new window